-- format_name string name of fileformat being described - file_element FileElement instance of the element which identifies this FormatSpecification - file_element_value The value that the file_element should take if a file matches this FormatSpecification
+- format_name string name of fileformat being described - file_element FileElement instance of the element which identifies this FormatSpecification - file_element_value The value that the file_element should take if a file matches this FormatSpecification property name

-• priority - Integer giving a priority for considering this specification where higher priority means sooner consideration.
+- handler function which will be called when the specification has been identified and is required to he If None, then the file can still be identified but no handling can be done. - priority Integer giving a priority for considering this specification where higher priority means sooner consideration.

-'''

-property file_element

-property file_element_value

-property handler

 The handler function of this FileFormat.
 (Read only)

-property name

 The name of this FileFormat.
 (Read only)

-'''